cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 docs_area: deploy
 ---

-This page describes how to diagnose your CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} cluster's Request Unit (RU) consumption and tune your workload to reduce costs.
+This page describes how to understand your CockroachDB {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster's Request Unit (RU) consumption and tune your workload to balance performance and costs.

 - [Understand resource consumption (#understand-resource-consumption) gives an overview of the CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} architecture that affects RU and storage consumption and explains how RUs are calculated.